NumPy Notebook

 a[np.newaxis, :] # shape (12,) → (1, 12)

-Use -1 in reshape to avoid computing the missing dimension manually — NumPy does it for you.
+Use -1 in reshape so you don't have to compute the missing size yourself.
+NumPy fills it in for you.

 Math Operations